 - Goat Cheese – I use plain goat cheese, but regular cream cheese also works well to make this creamy gluten free tuna fish casserole.

-- Cream of Chicken Soup - I love cream of chicken soup and used this instead of cream of mushroom because I added a lot of mushrooms to my recipe.
+- Cream of Chicken Soup – I love cream of chicken soup and used this instead of cream of mushrooms because I added a lot of mushrooms to my recipe.
 You can use either one.
 There are only two brands of gluten free cream soups that I know of.
 Walmart Great Value and Pacific Companies are the two who make gluten free cream of chicken and gluten free cream of mushroom soups.
 Campbells just released their own gluten free versions as well.

 - Vegetables – I included both onions and sliced cremini mushrooms.
 You can use any mushroom, and you can definitely add other vegetables.
 Some good options are peas, diced carrots, and cauliflower.

 - Gluten Free Bread Crumbs or Panko – You can buy these or make homemade Gluten Free Bread Crumbs easily.

 - Garlic Powder and Dried Parsley – Always check to ensure your spices are gluten free.
 I like Penzey’s and McCormick’s brands.